rajnishkumar1906/Connectly/README.md

 - Image uploads using **Multer + Cloudinary**
 - Like posts
 - Comment on posts
-- View feed from followed users
+- Feed from followed users
 - User-specific post feeds

 ### 🤝 Social Graph